 2019 REU HIGHLIGHTS

-This year, RSL was pleased to welcome highly qualified and diverse students from the University of Chicago, Santa Clara University, UC Santa Barbara, Vanderbilt, and Earl Warren College.
-(NOTE: non-Stanford Students must have 2 years of college to participate in the program)
+While the majority of this year's cohort were Stanford students, RSL was pleased to welcome highly qualified and diverse students from the University of Chicago, Santa Clara University, UC Santa Barbara, Vanderbilt, and Earl Warren College.
+(NOTE: non-Stanford Students must have completed two years of college to participate in the program)

 2019 Participants: Joanna Langner, Funmi Solano, Elizabeth Nguyen, Bennett Lewis, Taghi Rostami, Tabitha Bandy-Vizcaino, Samantha Koire, Halston Sandford (BioE), Derrick Nguyen, Yurim Lee, Jessica Tseng, Joseph Tran, Sonya Gupta, and Carolyn Akers